vincenzofiore/docker-projects/README.md

 # docker-projects
-A set of docker-compose projects for any use case
+A set of docker-compose projects covering several needs and scenarios.